children’s graves

-During the first Taranaki War of 1860-1861 conditions in New Plymouth deteriorated.
-Many settlers from the surrounding district moved into town for protection.
+During the Land Wars, many settler families moved into town for protection.
+There was an area near the Cathedral known as Poverty Flats where many of the settlers lived.
+Living in cramped, overcrowded conditions meant that sickness was difficult to contain.
 Soon diseases such as scarlet fever posed a greater threat than warfare.
-By the time the truce was signed in March 1861 about 120 inhabitants of New Plymouth had died of disease.
+By the time the truce was signed in March 1861 about 120 inhabitants of New Plymouth had died of disease, many of them children.

-Devenish and Hamerton [infants] 1860 stillborn to Mary and William in 1860 after their mother sought refuge on Marsland hill during fighting; and her cousin, Lewis Bracken, son of Lewis and Annis Hamerton
+In 1860, Devenish and Hamerton [infants] stillborn to Mary and William in 1860 after their mother sought refuge on Marsland hill during fighting.

-Block 2 is a memorial garden set up for those who have been cremated.
-Beside that there is a large rock with names inscribed on the top to remember the children who have died of cancer: Child Cancer Foundation Taranaki Branch.
-Every child and their family walking the child cancer journey will never feel alone.
+We also remember the children who have died of cancer.
+There is a large rock in the Garden of Remembrance with names inscribed to remember the children who have died of cancer.
+Our hope is that every child and their family walking the child cancer journey will never feel alone.

 GRAVE